Ski warfare: World War I

 Just prior and during World War I many combatants deployed ski troops as part of mountain infantry divisions.
 France created the Briançon military ski school in 1904.
 The Italian Army raised 88 Alpini Battalions.
 Their purpose was to fight summer and winter in the highest regions of the Alpine Arch.
 Most of the battalions were dissolved after World War I. Only nine Alpini regiments remain in service today, and only four still train every soldier in ski warfare: the 4th Alpini Parachutist Regiment, 5th Alpini Regiment, 6th Alpini Regiment and 7th Alpini Regiment.
 France's Chasseurs Alpins, created in 1888, consisted of 12 battalions.
 Currently three remain.
 Romanian Mountain Corps consisted of three battalions.

 The Austro-Hungarian Army had the Kaiserjäger.
 German Alpenkorps was founded in 1915 with two brigades.

-The Ottoman Empire deployed ski shock troops in the Caucasus Campaign of the WWI.
+The Ottoman Empire deployed ski shock troops in the Caucasus campaign.